Skip to content

 However, we know that not all children are affected the same way.
 It can be helpful to remember that a child’s exposure to a series of adverse events is different from their response to the event.
 Experiencing complex traumas does not automatically mean that an individual will develop Complex PTSD (c-PTSD).
 Protective factors may also be present in a child’s life that can provide support and help build resilience which can increase an their Window of Tolerance and prevent them from developing longer-lasting difficulties.

-Complex PTSD (c-PTSD) may be diagnosed in adults or children who have experienced traumatic events, such as violence, neglect, or abuse.
+Complex PTSD (c-PTSD) may be diagnosed in- adults or children who have experienced traumatic events, such as violence, neglect, or abuse.
 However, many individuals who have experienced complex traumas do not develop Complex PTSD (c-PTSD).
-Nevertheless, we know that exposure to complex trauma can also cause other disorders, such as anxiety, depression, and substance use.
+Nevertheless, we know that exposure to complex trauma can lead to difficulties with emotion regulation, Self-Esteem, and other problems such as chronic anger, anxiety and depressive disorders, attachment difficulties affecting relationships with Self and/or others, problematic forms of dissociationparanoia, and/or substance use.

 Summary